-Priority 2 - Meeting local businesses' workforce diversity needs
+Priority 2 - Meeting local businesses' workforce diversity needs and supporting Net Zero initiatives

-Effectively meet the recruitment needs and diversity targets of businesses delivering major infrastructure and development projects in the Employment Region, including projects fast-tracked by governments as part of economic recovery measures.
+Effectively meet the recruitment needs and diversity targets of businesses delivering major infrastructure and development projects in the Employment Region, including projects fast-tracked by governments as part of economic recovery measures and Net Zero initiatives.

 Business apprehension towards individuals with long-term unemployment or lack of local work experience is a key challenge.
 The Sydney South West Employment Region is the focus of significant infrastructure investment across all three tiers of government.
 This includes construction of the Western Sydney airport and development of the surrounding Aerotropolis precinct as part of the Western Sydney City Deal.
-Tapping into large projects and educating smaller contractors will help to break down these barriers.
+Tapping into large projects and educating smaller contractors will help address these challenges.